Dev-Khant/tell-what-a-video-does/README.md

 ## Technical 🖥️

-• [Hugging Face Transformers](https://huggingface.co/) : Utilized to access the OpenAI Whisper model for audio transcription.
+• [Hugging Face](https://huggingface.co/) : Utilized to access the OpenAI Whisper model for audio transcription.

 • [SerpApi](https://serpapi.com/) : Used it to access Google Lens API for getting image information.